Bodeeen/Resolution_prediction_software/README.md

 ## Running the application
 In the root folder of the repo, run the command `python -m frcpredict` to launch the software.

+## Further information
+See [the wiki](https://github.com/Bodeeen/Resolution_prediction_software/wiki) for more information about how to use the program as well as a developer guide.